neboduus/airflow-pipeline/README.md

 This repo contains an example of Extract, Transform, and Load (ETL) pipeline built upon Airflow and Python and deployed on top of Docker.

-The system is composed of several components:
+The system is composed of several containerized components:

 1. Data Ingestor Web Service